frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 - resource and package transformations
 - transformations based on a declarative pipeline

-The main difference between these three is that resource and package transforms are imperative while pipelines can be created beforehand or shared as a JSON file.
+The main difference between these is that resource and package transforms are imperative while pipelines can be created beforehand or shared as a JSON file.

 > Download [`transform.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/transform.csv) into the `data` folder to reproduce the examples.